Author: Beth Benjamin

 Fire, Lake, Facebook

 I’m afraid to lift the lid of my computer.
 Closed, it keeps its news to itself.
-Opened, hand-sized vine maple leaves might float down with charred edges, no wind, just twirling slowly out of a smoky sky onto my desk, four hundred miles away, a different fire now threatening forests closer to here.
-After a… Read more »
+Opened, hand-sized vine maple leaves might float down with charred edges, no wind, just… Read more »

 Camp Joy Kids Program & Homeschooling, by Poppy Nelson

 May 2020 My life started as a being who felt everything.
 I still can.
 I am very sensitive to other’s energy.
-This can make it tiring to be around a lot of people because of how I experience their energy in my body, which is hard to explain unless this happens to you.
-This is… Read more »
+This can make it tiring to be around a… Read more »

 Alan Chadwick, Santa Barbara, Feb.
 25, 1975 transcribed by Linda Thranow